mikloskoj/Gym_log_2024/Gym_log_2024 - README.txt

 - Lex extension
 - Mid row - one arm

+8. Check how reps per sets has changed in correlation to weight.

-8. Most worked muscle group (total sets table).
+9. Most worked muscle group (total sets table).
-9. Number of push-ups per workout session.
+10. Number of push-ups per workout session.